newaetech/chipwhisperer/docs/custom-firmware.rst

 Note that the above doesn't use the crypto portion of the build system.
 Unless you want to use your algorithm across multiple projects, typically it's easier to just include your algorithm in the main project files.

 The final thing we need to do is setup our makefile.
-This is simple.
 Your makefile just needs to include the build filename that you want, the source files, and include the simpleserial and main
 makefiles: